Nek-11/CheesyMouse/README.md

 Navigate a brave mouse through a treacherous wine cellar, collecting cheese while avoiding deadly wine bottle shelves.

+This is a fun little project where I tested something I've never done before (game design) by vibe-coding it with Cursor.
+Just wanted to see what would happen if I tried to build a simple "Flappy Bird clone" from scratch.

 ![CheesyMouse Game Screenshot](images/screenshot.png)

 ## 🎮 How to Play